DEV Community

 What is Medusa

-You can view our roadmap with features that are planned, started, and completed on the Roadmap discussion category.
+You can view the planned, started and completed features in the Roadmap discussion.

 Medusa provides bespoke commerce infrastructure for developers.
 Its composable commerce engine addresses the challenges of existing ecommerce platforms which APIs offer bad developer experiences, extension capabilities are insufficient, and results are hacky and hard to maintain.